 • Choose the right format

-In most cases, the best personal trainer CV format is reverse-chronological.
-That means listing your experience with the most recent job first like our personal trainer CV example.
+In most cases, the chronological CV format is the best for personal trainer CVs.
+That means listing your experience with the most recent job first, like our personal trainer CV example.
 This is the most familiar format for recruiters, giving them a snapshot of your background.
 However, if you have no working experience at all, a skills-based CV could work better.
 This puts the focus on your skills and capabilities, making it ideal for those taking their first step as a personal trainer.

 Look at any personal trainer job description example and you’ll find a number of key skills, capabilities, and personal trainer duties and responsibilities.
 But they’re not always exactly the same.
-One role might involve group work, while another is solely one to one.
-It’s important that your CV reflects the specific personal trainer job description you’re applying for to show that you’re up to the task at hand.
+One role might involve group work, while another is solely one-to-one.
+Your CV must reflect the specific personal trainer job description you’re applying for to show that you’re up to the task at hand.

 Key skills to include in your personal trainer CV